 Well I have questions about that.

 My inner old-school lass needs to realize that I need to be a little bit more conscientious and inclusive when I make decisions about spending money… especially when it affects my husband.
-Although, I’m not gonna lie to you, when he came at me with a receipt, my inner Jane Austen was like, “Kind Sir, I find this most obtrusive that I, a fair Lady, should reimburse thy spend and in turn, my pride and honor!”
+Although, I’m not gonna lie to you, when he came at me with a receipt, my inner Jane Austen was like, “Kind Sir!
+I find this most insulting that I, a fair Lady, should reimburse thy spend!
+Begone with thee, foul man!”

 Well, something like that.